wavemaker/docs/learn/react-native/app-loader.md

 You can customise the color, width, and other properties of Skeleton Loader .
 These changes can be applied at three levels:

-- page level
+- Page level
 - Widget level
 - Class level

-During Skeleton customization, skeleton loader is categorized into three classes where,
+During Skeleton customization, Skeleton Loader is categorized into three classes where,

-1. skeleton: It is the outer container of the skeleton component.
+1. skeleton: It is the outer container of the Skeleton component.
 2. skeleton-gradient-foreground: It is to provide the shadow effect to the Skeleton.
-3. skeleton-gradient : It is the center part that shows the shimmer or moving effect in the Skeleton loader.
+3. skeleton-gradient : It is the center part that shows the shimmer or moving effect in the Skeleton Loader.

 ![Skeleton-Loader-Gradient](/learn/assets/skeleton.png)